Cray-HPE/docs-csm/operations/boot_orchestration/Component_Status.md

 * `power_off_pending`

-    This indicates that the component needs to be powered off, but CAPMC has not yet been called.
+    This indicates that the component needs to be powered off, but PCS has not yet been called.
     This status will be set when the `phase` is `powering_off` and the `last_action` is not `powering_off_gracefully` or `powering_off_forcefully`.
     The `power-off-graceful` operator monitors for components in this state to find components that need to be acted on.

 * `power_off_gracefully_called`

-    This indicates that CAPMC has been called to power off the component, but HSM does not yet report that the component is off.
+    This indicates that PCS has been called to power off the component, but HSM does not yet report that the component is off.
     This status will be set when the `phase` is `powering_off` and the `last_action` is `powering_off_gracefully` The component will remain in this state until either HSM reports the power state for the component is `off` and the `status` operator updates the `phase`, or until the `max_power_off_wait_time` has expired and the `power-off-forceful` operator takes over.